 ![]() |

 The Heeter-Crown farmhouse was built sometime around 1900 after an older house on the site burned down.
-It was a two-story, three-bay frame house.
+It was a two-story, three-bay frame I-house.
 The house was located off Fields Road, right before you enter the Washingtonian Center.
-The 100-year-old house has recently been demolished to make way for more development.
+The 100-year-old house was demolished in May of 2010 to make way for more development.
 "COMMENTS"

 ![]() |